fedeandri/auto-approve-comments/README.md

 # Auto Approve Comments - WordPress Plugin

 ## Description
-The Auto Approve Comments WordPress plugin allows you to auto approve comments based on commenters email.
+The "Auto Approve Comments" WordPress plugin allows you to auto approve comments based on commenters email, name, URL or User ID.

 ## Installation
 Upload the zip file on your WordPress website and activate the plugin.